The Sabbath gives us a great opportunity to show kids how to be still.

 What impresses me is that this young boy knew it was God.
 I wonder how many of our children would be able to hear God calling their names through all the noise in the background?

-A few years ago we decided to make the Sabbath a day of rest in our family.
+Many years ago we decided to make the Sabbath a day of rest in our family.
 We learned that slowing everybody down and changing the routine is not easy.

 As we have emphasized quiet and rest in our family, we’ve even discovered a surprising side benefit of “grounding.”
-We use grounding as a disciplinary measure for preadolescence and young teens because it inflicts the pain of separation from peers.
+We used grounding as a disciplinary measure for preadolescence and young teens because it inflicts the pain of separation from peers.

 After the initial moaning subsides, however, the child relaxes and actually enjoys hanging out at home and catching up on family time.
 Of course, you probably will not get this message verbally from the child, but you can see it in his attitude!